smarie/python-vtypes/docs/index.md

 ### d - composition

-You can combine types, for example a nonempty string can be obtained by mixing `NonEmpty` and `str`:
+You can combine types, for example a nonempty string can be obtained by mixing `NonEmpty` and `str`.

+ - *with the compact style*: simply put the classes to combine in a tuple in the second `vtype` argument:

 ```python
 NonEmpty = vtype('NonEmpty', (), {'should be non empty': lambda x: len(x) > 0})